-Back when I started as an auto mechanic we were not protecting ourselves against asbestos related sickness or disease.
+Back when I started as an auto mechanic we weren't protecting ourselves against asbestos related sickness or disease.
 As professional auto mechanics, we may be exposed to harmful dust more often than the do-it-yourself auto mechanic.
-But safety around this toxic material should be practiced by anyone who works with it.
+However, safety around this toxic material should be practiced by anyone who works with it.

 Dust masks and respirators should be worn whenever you will be exposed to toxic fumes or excessive amounts of dust especially from friction materials like clutches and brake pads.
 Often overlooked is material from gaskets cleaned with pneumatic grinders.

 3M cleaning pads installed on a whiz wheel can turn old gaskets to dust and kick it right towards your face when they are removed.
 Cleaning parts with solvents and painting are some other common activities during which respiratory masks, safety glasses and protective gloves should also be worn.

 But High efficiency respiratory dust masks should be worn when handling parts that have asbestos dust on them or when handling any hazardous materials.
 Airborne fibers can be easily inhaled and might even be ingested later if the fibers get on skin surfaces and clothes.
 This is a particularly difficult problem for DIY car mechanics, since they often get grease on their hands.
 Fiber from friction materials and gaskets can stick to this grease.

 Obviously you want to avoid breathing in asbestos fibers and avoid bringing the clothes contaminated with this stuff into your house.
 This is one reason that shops usually offer a uniform service.
 Let them deal with the clothes cleaning and don't bring work clothes into your house.